laurentperrinet/laurentperrinet.github.io/content/authors/angelo-franciosini/_index.md

 superuser = false

 # Role/position
-role = "Phd in Computational Neuroscience"
+role = "Phd candidate in Computational Neuroscience"

 # Short bio (displayed in user profile at end of posts)
 bio = "During my PhD, I focused on predictive coding in a bio-inspired neural network."